-Unsatisfied assumptions behind analyses can lead to vulnerabilities, which can be exploited by an adversary.
-In our scenario, control safety analysis makes an assumption that at least half of the sensors are sending trustworthy data.
+Unsatisfied assumptions behind analyses can lead to vulnerabilities, which could be exploited by an adversary.
+In our scenario, control safety analysis makes an assumption that at least half of sensors are sending trustworthy data.
 This assumption can be broken in two ways.
-The first one may happen at design-time when the most error-prone sensors are also the ones that are less trustworthy.
-In this case at design time FMEA will try to replicate these sensors to increase reliability, and simultaneously decrease the proportion of trustworthy (and not error-prone) sensors below 50%.
-As a result, the system's controller can be misled by its untrustworthy sensors, which provide more data than the trustworthy ones.
+The first one may happen during when the most error-prone sensors are also the ones that are less trustworthy.
+In this case at design time FMEA will try to replicate these sensors to increase reliability, and simultaneously decrease the proportion of trustworthy sensors below 50%.

-The second possibility for this assumption to be broken is at run time.
-Even if an external attacker isn't powerful enough to compromise all sensors in the nominal mode, it is possible to exploit the system when one of sensors is not available, e.g., due to fog.
-In foggy conditions, trustworthy lidar sensors are not available, and the control algorithm has to rely on an untrustworthy C2C network, which can be exploited to spoof distance readings with larger values.
+The second possibility for this assumption to be broken is at runtime.
+Even if an external attacker isn't powerful enough to overcome all sensors in the nominal mode, it is possible to exploit the system when one of sensors is not available, e.g., due to fog.
+The cause of this vulnerability is that the assumption doesn't hold in all likely failure modes.